 Dr. Rebekah Smith:

 Our educational system is designed around the notion that young people learn in classrooms.
 However, most of the learning you have done in your life, and that you will continue to do long after you graduate, takes place outside the classroom.

-Learning online or remotely can feel isolating, unmotivating, and less effective than learning in a classroom with other students, but there are also benefits to learning outside of a classroom that we can embrace as critical professional skills.
+Learning online can feel isolating, unmotivating, and less effective than learning in a classroom with other students, but there are also benefits to learning outside of a classroom that we can embrace as critical professional skills.